-The first years teenagers spend as drivers are very risky.
+While getting a drivers license is an exciting rite-of-passage for teens, it can make a parent frantic—with good reason.
+The first years that teenagers spend driving are very risky.
 Motor vehicle crashes are the leading cause of death among 15- to 20-year-olds and research shows that more than half of teens who die in crashes are passengers, most of whom are not wearing a seatbelt.

 Immaturity and lack of driving experience are the two main factors leading to the high crash rates among teens.
 Even the best teenage drivers do not have the judgment that comes from experience.
 It affects their recognition of, and response to, hazardous situations and results in dangerous practices such as speeding and tailgating.
 Teens also tend to engage in risky behavior—eating, talking on their cellphones, text messaging, talking to friends in the car—and they often do not wear their seatbelts.

 You and your teenager should choose a car that is easy to drive and would offer protection in the event of a crash.
-Avoid small cars and those with high performance images that might encourage speed and recklessness.
-Trucks and sport utility vehicles (SUVs) should also be avoided, since they are more prone to rollovers.
+Learn about how to choose a safe car—for example, avoid small cars and those with high performance images that might encourage speed and recklessness, or trucks and sport utility vehicles (SUVs), which are more prone to rollovers.

 Check whether your insurance company offers a “safe driver” program.
-Teen participants in these programs sign parent-teen driving contracts that outline the young driver’s responsibilities (for instance, not having teen passengers in the car, being home by a certain hour, etc) and the consequences of failure to meet those expectations.
-Check whether your insurance company has such a program—if your teenager completes the program, you may be eligible for a discount.
+Teen participants in these programs sign parent-teen driving contracts that outline the young driver’s responsibilities (for instance, not having teen passengers in the car, being home by a certain hour, etc.) and the consequences of failure to meet those expectations.
+If your teenager completes the program, not only will he or she be a safer driver, you may also be eligible for a discount.

 Advise teens never to drink or do drugs, and not to get in a car if the driver has used drugs or alcohol.
 Encourage your teen to call you if such a situation arises to ensure they have a safe way home.

-Talk to your teen about the importance of never phoning or texting while driving, and keeping distractions, such as the radio and chatting with friends to a minimum.
+Talk to your teen about the importance of not driving while distracted.
+Distractions include phoning or texting while driving, as well as listening to the radio and chatting with friends who are in the car.
 Teens should also be responsible passengers when in their friends’ cars.
 New drivers should wait 1,000 miles or six months before picking up their first teen passenger.

 New drivers learn by example, so if you drive recklessly, your teenage driver may imitate you.
 Always wear your seatbelt and never drink and drive.

-Keep in mind, teens do not all reach the appropriate level of maturity to handle a drivers license at the same time.
+And, finally, keep in mind, teenagers mature differently—not all are mature enough to handle a drivers license at the same age.
 Parents should consider whether teens are easily distracted, nervous or risk takers before allowing them to get a license or even a learners permit.